expressly/expressly-plugin-sdk-dotnet-core/README.md

 * * *
 The Expressly .NET SDK makes it easy to add Expressly support to your .NET web application

+It also works on a non .NET C# application.

 * * *

 ## Reference Implementation